Mastercard/loyalty-flight-delay-pass-ref/README.md

     Eg: mvn clean install
 - Run the application using below command
     - Eg: `java -jar path of the Jar relative to the current directory/loyalty-airport-client-1.0.0.jar <argument>`
     - Argument: An argument which defines the feature user wants to run through command line.
-If you don't specify this argument, it will run all the features(registration,lounges,loungeDetails,dmc,entitlement and loungeHistory, error) one after the other
+If you don't specify this argument, it will run all the features(registration,lounges,loungeDetails,dmc,entitlement and loungeHistory, error) one after the other.
         - registration : Registration for flight delay mock service
         - error: An error scenario example